 Excited and afraid, I boarded a plane, leaving my family, friends and city life behind.
 I was about to embark on what would be the most challenging, educational and rewarding experience of my life: a four-month internship at one of Canada’s fastest growing IT firms, Optimus Information.
 The interesting part, however, was that my internship was not to take place in Canada.
 Instead, I was being sent to work at the company’s delivery centre in India.

 After a grueling flight with multiple layovers, I was finally halfway across the world in the land of India.
-A friendly Optimus employee greeted me at the airport and, from that point onward, the journey began.
+A friendly Optimus employee greeted me at the airport and, from that point onwards, the journey began.
 During my 4 months at Optimus, I was living and working in a place called Noida, also known to be the fastest growing urban city in the country.
 Noida is a tech hub for global firms outsourcing IT services.
 This was quite apparent, since almost every young person I spoke with had a degree in computer science and was working at one of the many IT centres here.
 Bustling with millennials and computer engineers, I knew that this city was a haven for techies.

 Initially I was shocked; the Bollywood movie I had watched on the plane did not prepare me for this.
 With the insane traffic, constant honking, weird smells and overpopulation, it all seemed like one big jumbled mess.
 I began to think, “What have I gotten myself into?”
 This thought disappeared immediately after stepping foot in the Optimus office.
 Not only were the people incredibly friendly and welcoming, but they also treated me like family.
 Within the first week, I was completely blown away by their unique office culture and how it differed from a typical Canadian office.
 It didn’t take long for me to fall in love with this company, and I was truly fascinated by the different approach they took when it came to managing their employees.